 In the afternoon, a roundtable hosted by the H2ME project will take place, hosting a discussion about how hydrogen and fuel cell technology (HFC) can support the EU’s decarbonisation goals and how to address the remaining barriers to uptake of HFC technologies in the transport sector.

-Find the draft agenda here
+Find the preliminary agenda here

 About the projects

 HyFIVE is an ambitious flagship project committed to demonstrating the commercial viability of hydrogen vehicles and stations across Europe.
 HyFIVE has seen the delivery of six new refuelling stations, to integrate an existing 9, and 185 vehicles.
 BMW, Daimler, Honda, Hyundai and Toyota - HyFIVE’s vehicle manufacturers - are leading the global movement in shifting the market from petrol and diesel to greener, more sustainable fuels.

 H2ME is a natural successor to HyFIVE.
 The initiative will deploy over 1400 fuel cell hydrogen vehicles and 49 refuelling stations across 8 countries in Europe, creating the first truly pan-European hydrogen refuelling network.
 H2ME will test a range of technologies and explore different strategies for commercialisation throughout the course of the project.
 Lessons learned from these activities will allow for further market preparation for widespread commercialisation.